-We promote good health and aim to provide a healthy working environment demonstrating commitment to health, safety and the welfare of all staff in order to maximise attendance.
-Management is responsible for regularly monitoring and taking appropriate action in connection with sickness and other unplanned absences.
+We aim to provide a healthy working environment and demonstrate commitment to health, safety and the welfare of staff in order to maximise attendance.

+Management is responsible for regularly monitoring and taking appropriate action in connection with sickness and other unplanned absence.